alexpearce/travis-ci-root-builds/README.md

 ### Availability

-There are publicly available builds in my [Dropbox](https://www.dropbox.com/) public folder, but I cannot guarantee that they will always be there.
+There are publicly available builds on [Sourceforge](https://sourceforge.net/projects/travis-ci-root-builds/files/), but if you strongly depend on the availability of such builds, hosting them elsewhere might be a good idea.

 As of the last commit date on this [README](README.md), the available builds are given in the table below.

-If you strongly depend on the availability of such builds, hosting them elsewhere might be a good idea.

 #### Python 2